lipowen/vworkapp_ruby/README.md

 - Base classes could be refactored out into their own gem and made a little more generic.

+- A couple of specs intermittently fail because non-determinate order of to_xml.
+Needs a fix.

 ## License

 This API wrapper is published under the MIT License.